Excused vs unexcused absences from work and how to handle them

 No-fault absences

 No-fault attendance management approaches have gotten some employers into legal trouble.
-This is because many legally protected leave types exist, such as military leave and FMLA leave, and employers may not take adverse employment action against employees who use these types.
+Many legally protected leave types exist, such as military and FMLA, and employers may not take adverse employment action against employees who use these types.

-Employers that use no-fault point systems for attendance often violate this requirement and may end up with wrongful termination lawsuits or other complaints.
+Employers that use no-fault point systems for attendance often violate this requirement and may face wrongful termination lawsuits or other complaints.

 Examples of excused absences at work

-There are many different types of absences that tend to count as excused absences under most companies’ policies.
+Many absences tend to count as excused absences under most companies’ policies.

 Vacation days